 GDPR is changing how personal data is used by companies.
 Right now, the Data Protection Act says that personal data can be used by companies but the new GDPR legislation will change how it can be used.
 It will give people easier access to the information that companies hold about them – in most cases businesses will have to respond to a request within one month.

-Due to the complex demands in the EU’s new legislation, it’s essential you and your business are fully prepared for the implementation of GDPR and what you’re expected to watch out for.
+Due to the complex demands in the EU’s new legislation, it’s essential you and your business are fully compliant with GDPR and know what you’re expected to watch out for.
 Data protection is a serious matter for everyone, and the new guidelines serve to build trust, by strengthening and unifying data protection for individuals – and it’s crucial that businesses fall in line.